Estel-Corp-Pvt-Ltd/Red-Panda-Learns-LMS/docs/ContributingGuide.md

 <!-- organization -->

-Every user must have an organizationType.
+All users have a required organizationType.
-Allowed values are in constants.ts under ORGANIZATION.
-Default: INDUSTRY for email/password signups.
-Developers must always use ORGANIZATION constants instead of raw strings.
+Valid values: SCHOOL, INDUSTRY, COLLEGE.
+Default = INDUSTRY for all manual signups (including Google).
+Always use the ORGANIZATION constant and OrganizationType type.
+Update this document if a new organization type is added.